dbcli/pgcli/docs/pages/full_screen_apps.rst

   way to define the "shape" of the layout.

-  The :class:`~prompt_toolkit.layout.containers.Window` object is a special kind of container that can contain :class:`~prompt_toolkit.layout.controls.UIControl` object.
+  The :class:`~prompt_toolkit.layout.containers.Window` object is a special kind of container that can contain a :class:`~prompt_toolkit.layout.controls.UIControl` object.
 The :class:`~prompt_toolkit.layout.controls.UIControl` object is responsible for the generation of the actual content.
 The